 VAT in Saudi Arabia

-Value Added Tax (VAT) was first introduced in Saudi Arabia in January 2018, at a rate of 5%.
-This increased to 15% in July 2020 and is charged on most goods and services.
-However, there are a number of exemptions.
+Value-Added Tax (VAT) was first introduced in Saudi Arabia in January 2018.
+The 15% rate is charged on most goods and services, though there are a number of exemptions.
 For instance, you don’t have to pay VAT on the following financial products:

 - Islamic finance products that are Shari’ah compliant